Martin Kemp (art historian): Career

-For more than 25 years he was based in Scotland where from 1966 to 1981 he was a lecturer at University of Glasgow and Professor of Fine Arts from 1981 to 1990 and Professor of the History and Theory of Art from 1990 to 1995 at University of St Andrews.
-Kemp was Professor of Art History at the University of Oxford from 1995 to 2008, during which he helped create the Centre for Visual Studies, which opened in 1999.
+For more than 25 years Kemp was based in Scotland where from 1966 to 1981 he was a lecturer at University of Glasgow and professor of Fine Arts from 1981 to 1990 and professor of the History and Theory of Art from 1990 to 1995 at University of St Andrews.
+He was professor of Art History at the University of Oxford from 1995 to 2008, during which he helped create the Centre for Visual Studies, which opened in 1999.
 Notably, Edgar Wind had held this post from 1955 to 1967 and subsequently Francis Haskell from 1967 to 1995.
 Since 2008 he has been emeritus professor of the art history there.
-He has held various visiting professorship posts at institutions such as Princeton University, University of Cambridge, University of Chicago and Harvard University.
-Kemp received the prestigious British Academy Wolfson Research Professorship—An award offered by the Wolfson Foundation.—and from 1993 to 1998 and was elected a fellow of the British Academy in 1991.
+He has held visiting professorship posts at Princeton University, the University of Cambridge, the University of Chicago and Harvard University.
+He received the prestigious British Academy Wolfson Research Professorship—an award offered by the Wolfson Foundation—and from 1993 to 1998 he was elected a fellow of the British Academy in 1991.
 With art historian Marina Wallace, Kemp launched the "Universal Leonardo" website.
+In 2022, Kemp and author Waqas Ahmed created an online course entitled "The Da Vinci Masterclass" highlighting Leonardo's career.
+Menachem Wecker for ArtNet commented that the course "illuminated both Leonardo's and Kemp's ways of thinking".
+The course was also presented in-person at the Royal Institution in 2023.

 Books

 Kemp has written many books about Leonardo da Vinci, his first of which, Leonardo da Vinci.
 The Marvellous Works of Nature and Man in 1981, won the Mitchell Prize in art history for best first book.
 He has published on imagery in the sciences of anatomy, natural history and optics, including The Science of Art: Optical Themes in Western Art from Brunelleschi to Seurat (Yale University Press).
 The art theorist and psychologist Rudolf Arnheim said that The Science of Art "may deserve to be called the definitive treatise on its topic" though its detail may make it difficult reading for non-specialists.

-He has written a regular column called "Science in Culture" in the scientific journal Nature.
+Kemp has written a regular column called "Science in Culture" in the scientific journal Nature.
 Selections of these columns have been published as Visualisations (OUP, 2000) and Seen and Unseen (OUP, 2006): the latter exploring his concept of "structural intuitions".
 Reviewing Visualisations, the historian of ideas Scott L. Montgomery described Kemp as like a "master gardener" who "for nearly two decades, [...] has helped shape this new field in major ways, planting a wide array of topics, arranging the colors of their importance, surveying and reconstituting the efforts of others, all the while adding original species of insight and subject matter."
 In 2011 he published Christ to Coke: How Image becomes Icon (OUP, 2011).